 Since the first modifications, and while waiting for the new series of RIB announced by Hornby-Jouef (we are in 2021), I decided to resume the lighting of the train with more professional circuits.

-The red lights are simply painted.
-Not acceptable for a recent model (but this one is about 20 years, I guess), so let’s drill at diameter 2 mm, fill with Kristal Klear (in several times to speed up drying).
-There is probably a better solution: plastic optic fiber for example, but I had none.
+In the driver’s coach, the red lights are simply painted.
+This is not acceptable for a recent model (but this one is almost 30 years old now), so drilling to diameter 2 mm, filling with Kristal Klear, in several times to speed up the drying.